-1) Carefully bare root the plant using the procedure explained above
+1) Carefully bare root the plant using the procedure explained in step 1

-2) Soak the plant in water for 10-15 minutes to ensure it will absorb as much water as possible
+2) Soak the plant in water for 10-15 minutes (Allow it to absorb water)

 3) Submerge the plant in a diluted bleach solution for 2-3 minutes

-5) Once it's been very well rinsed, your plant is now ready for planting in a vivarium; worry free!
+5) Once it's been very well rinsed, your plant is now ready for planting!

 Processing Procedure for Sensitive Flora